Back to Blogs

 Bridging the Awareness Gap

-Despite many organizations offering attractive benefits—such as flexible work arrangements and skills development—there is often a disconnect between what employers provide and what employees perceive.
+Despite many organisations offering attractive benefits—such as flexible work arrangements and skills development—there is often a disconnect between what employers provide and what employees perceive.
 For instance, Aon’s Rising Resilient Report highlights that while 88% of employers offer flexible work options, only 39% of employees believe they can access these benefits.

 This gap underscores the need for clear communication about available rewards.
 When employees fully understand the value of their total rewards, they tend to feel more valued, leading to increased engagement and productivity.
-Top employers are leveraging targeted messaging and modern communication techniques to convey the benefits of their total rewards packages effectively.
-By utilizing data visualisation and strategic calls to action, organisations can help employees recognise and use the advantages available to them.

 Strategies-for-effective-communication-total-rewards.png